siennana/siennana/README.md

 ### Hi there 👋, I'm Sienna.
 I'm a learning web and game developer

-##### 🔭 I’m currently working on SiennaOS, my portfolio website which acts as a mini desktop operating system.
-The code for that can be found in my siennana.github.io repository
+##### 🔭 I’m currently working on SiennaOS, my portfolio website which acts as a mini desktop operating system. siennana.github.io

 ##### 📫 How to reach me: Email me at sienna.brown@me.com